-The comparison of Recent to Historical trends in the SNT data does imply a minor increase in the negative velocity of LOS displacement in AOI 2 as well as a minor increase in both negative velocity and negative acceleration in AOI 8 (PPG 22).
+The comparison of Recent to Historical trends in the SNT data does imply a minor increase in the negative velocity and negative acceleration of LOS displacement in AOI 2, AOI 7 (PPG 7), AOI 8 (PPG 22), and AOI 9 (SMS A1).
 This suggests that marginal increases in subsidence rates may be occuring in these areas in recent years.